Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration with stochastic utilities

-\begin{proof} Fix any state $\theta$ as our true state $\trueState$.
-First, we know that with probability at least $1 - \beta$ over the randomness of $S$ and $\hat S$, we have $S = \hat S$.
-We will condition on this event, which is the case except with probability $\beta$.
-This means the subroutine will explore the same subset of joint actions: $B = \SEx_S[S]$.
-Then, the stated result simply follows from the accuracy guarantee of $\denoise$ (Lemma~\ref{lem:denoiseacc}). \end{proof}
+\begin{proof} Fix any feasible state $\theta$.
+First, $\Pr[S = \hat S]\geq 1 - \beta$, where the probability is over the randomness in $S$ and $\hat S$.
+Conditional on $S = \hat S$, the subroutine explores the subset of joint actions $B =\SEx_S[S]$ that we are interested in.
+Then, the lemma follows from the accuracy guarantee of $\denoise$ (Lemma~\ref{lem:denoiseacc}). \end{proof}